 What is a trauma?
 It is any harmful event or experience that causes a person severe stress and very upset feelings that last for a month or more, without the person getting stronger.
 Living in a pandemic can be a trauma.
 Sometimes the opposite happens.
 Good changes come out of the experiences people have during such a challenging time.
 Many people get stronger rather than weaker from facing their problems.
 Trauma happens at one time or another to almost everyone in their lives.
 Trauma can occur from being displaced in a natural disaster, from a severe injury to oneself or an injury or death in the family.
 Trauma can come from being in a car crash or knowing someone who was in an airplane crash.
 Some of the worst traumas are very personal, like abuse, severe beatings, terrible fights, severe illnesses, or wartime events.
 The list of causes could go on forever, but the results of very different traumas are surprisingly similar.
-See the Covid19 Checklist in this book showing problems and symptoms which may occur and a way to follow progress.
+See the Mental Health Checklist for an inventory of problems and symptoms which may occur.